 In April and May 1968 the largest ground operation of the war, with 110,000 U.S. and ARVN troops, targeted Vietcong and NVA forces near Saigon.
-Peace talks began in Paris on 13 May but immediately deadlocked.
+Peace talks began in Paris on 13 May but were immediately deadlocked.
 On 10 June 1968, Gen. Creighton Abrams succeeded Westmoreland as MACV commander.

 When Richard M. Nixon became president in 1969, the U.S. war effort remained massive, but the basic decision to de‐escalate had already been reached.
 Nixon owed his political victory to voter expectation that somehow he would end the war.

 To bolster the South, the administration leaked to the press dire threats of a “go for broke” air and naval assault on the North—possibly including nuclear weapons.
 Kissinger also began secret meetings with North Vietnamese representatives in Paris hoping to arrange a diplomatic breakthrough.

 After an intense ten‐day battle in May, infantrymen of the 101st Airborne Division (Air Mobile) took a ridge in the A Shau Valley that they had dubbed Hamburger Hill.
 Having fought bravely and suffered significant losses, the soldiers were bitter when the site soon was abandoned.

-Such inability to see progress, and an awareness among the troops that politicians back home were giving up on the war, helped undermine military effectiveness.
+Such inability to see progress, and awareness among the troops that politicians back home were giving up on the war, helped undermine military effectiveness.
 Simple survival of their twelve‐month tour of duty became the only motivation for many soldiers.
 Incidents of insubordination, mutiny, fatal assaults on officers, drug use, racial tensions, and other serious problems increased.

 This Cambodian incursion lasted until the end of June and provided some tactical gains, but it also sparked sharp controversy and demonstrations by the Vietnam antiwar movement in the United States over what seemed an expansion of the war to another country.
 U.S. troop reductions continued with only 334,600 in the South as 1970 ended.

 Nixon stuck with more of the same in 1971.
 Responding to domestic critics, he continued to order U.S. troops home, leaving only 156,000 by December.
 To support Vietnamization, heavy U.S. air attacks continued against Communist supply lines in Laos and Cambodia, and so‐called protective‐reaction strikes hit military targets north of the Demilitarized Zone and near Hanoi and its port city of Haiphong.

 During 1971, Kissinger made progress in the secret negotiations by offering to separate the arrangement of a ceasefire from discussion of the future of the Saigon government.
 In 1972 Nixon traveled to China and the USSR in diplomatic initiatives, trying to isolate Hanoi from its suppliers.

-In most of the battles, the ARVN was saved by massive B‐52 bombing.
+In most of the battles, the ARVN was saved by the massive B‐52 bombing.
 Nixon also launched the heavy bombers against North Vietnam itself in a campaign called Linebacker, and the United States mined the harbor at Haiphong.
-Over the course of the war, total U.S. bombing tonnage far exceeded that dropped on Germany, Italy, and Japan in World War II.
+Over the course of the war, the total U.S. bombing tonnage far exceeded that dropped on Germany, Italy, and Japan in World War II.

 Wearied by the latest round of fighting, the United States and North Vietnamese governments agreed in October on a ceasefire, return of U.S. prisoners of war (POWs), at least the temporary continuation of Thieu’s government, and, most controversially, permission for NVA troops to remain in the South.
 Objections from Thieu caused Nixon to hesitate, which in turn led Hanoi to harden its position.

 On 27 January 1973, the United States, North Vietnam, South Vietnam, and the Provisional Revolutionary Government representing the NLF signed the Paris Peace Agreements Ending the War and Restoring Peace in Vietnam, which basically confirmed the October terms.

 By 1 April 1973, U.S. forces were out of Vietnam (except for a few embassy guards and attaches) and 587 POWs had returned home (about 2,500 other Americans remained missing in action).
 Congress cut off funds for the air war in Cambodia, and bombing there ended in August.
 Over Nixon’s veto, Congress passed the War Powers Resolution in November 1973.
 It limited presidential power to deploy U.S. forces in hostile action without congressional approval.

 In the spring of 1975, an NVA thrust into the Central Highlands turned into an ARVN rout.
 On 30 April, as NVA and Vietcong soldiers entered the city, the last remaining Americans abandoned the U.S. embassy in Saigon in a dramatic rooftop evacuation by helicopters.

 The United States failure in Vietnam raised important questions.
 Should the United States have fought the war at all?
 Did the United States fight the war the wrong way?
 Many analysts believe that the strategic importance of Vietnam was vastly exaggerated and, furthermore, that the nationalism driving Vietnam’s history and politics could not be altered by U.S. military power, no matter how great.

 An alternative view is that even if the odds were poor for U.S. success, the United States had to make the effort to maintain its moral and strategic credibility in the world.
 On the question of how the war was fought, the debate centers on whether the United States used its military power adequately and effectively.

 Throughout the conflict, however, the Saigon regime proved incapable of translating military success into political success.
 Also, massive U.S. assistance seemed to prove North Vietnam’s and the Vietcong’s claims that South Vietnam was not a Vietnamese but an American creation.

-(Photo credit: U.S. Navy / AP).
+(Photo credit: U.S. Navy / AP / Library of Congress).